vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS trainer guide - Migrate EDW to Azure SQL Data Warehouse.md

     The migration will be tackled in a multi-phased approach.
 The first phase will migrate the schema and code to the SQL Data Warehouse.
 This will be done prior to the data migration which will be the second phase.
 The data migration itself can be broken into three steps with each of the following optimized steps:

-    -  Export: Use SSIS to export to multiple gzip compressed files
+    -  **Export**: Use SSIS to export to multiple gzip compressed files.

-    -  Transfer: Copy files to Azure blob storage using AZCopy.
-Express Route will improve performance and reliability of the copy
+    -  **Transfer**: Copy files to Azure blob storage using AZCopy.
+Express Route will improve performance and reliability of the copy.

-    -  Load: Load the data from Azure blob storage using Polybase
+    -  **Load**: Load the data from Azure blob storage using Polybase.

 3. How will we integrate with existing analytics tools and systems?